“Everything has been figured out, except how to live.” – Jean-Paul Sartre, French philosopher

 - Attending individual and family therapy

-- Visiting a rehabilitation or detox center
+- Visiting a rehabilitation or alcohol detox centers

 If it’s easier for you to remember your discussion points, you can write these down before you have your conversation with your teen.